 Rafael Nadal, Roger Federer and Novak Djokovic are arguably the greatest tennis players of all times.
-Popularly referred to as the Big 3, the three players have asserted their domination in the sport from early 2000 to 2020, for almost 2 decades and still continuing.
-One of the most debated questions in the tennis world is the question regarding who is the GOAT out of these 3 greats and who will end up winning the most Grandslams titles.
+Popularly referred to as the Big 3, the three players have asserted their domination in the sport from early 2000 to 2021, for almost 2 decades and still continuing.
+One of the most debated questions in the tennis world is the question regarding who is the GOAT of tennis out of these 3 greats and who will end up winning the most Grandslams titles.

 The three giants of tennis burst into the scene at different times.
 Roger Federer burst into action in early 2000’s when he won several Grandslam titles, Rafael Nadal announced himself on the big stage in 2005 when he won the French Open title.
 Novak Djokovic had a career changing 2011 season where he won 3 Grandslam titles.